Museum IS CLOSED Until further notice

-Due to the coronavirus pandemic, the Deutsches Hygiene-Museum will be closed this November.
+Due to the coronavirus pandemic, the museum will be closed until further notice.
 We will keep you informed about further developments on our website and our social media channels.Schließen

 Curator and Project Manager: Viktoria Krason